cristianlivella/MuseiNews/README.md

 ### With authentication
 `GET /clients/{clientId}/users/{userId}/news`
-Return all news, in ascending timestamp order, with additional *read* boolean field, *true* if the user had read the news, *false* if not.
+Returns all news, in ascending timestamp order, with additional *read* boolean field, *true* if the user had read the news, *false* if not.
 Note: userId is a string and should be unique for the client, not globally.

 `GET /clients/{clientId}/users/{userId}/news/{newsId}`
-Return a single news with user related *read* field.
+Returns a single news with user related *read* field.

 `PUT /clients/{clientId}/users/{userId}/news/{newsId}`
 Edits the *read* field, it expects to receive in the body the news object with the *read* field edited.